How long will it take to get my pedal?

 What power supplies are recommended for use with Master Effects Pedals?

 All of our pedals are designed to be used with a 2.1mm center negative power supply.
 All of our pedals are tested with a Dunlop DC Brick as well as a Boss PSA power adapter.
 Power supplies are NOT included.
-We recommend using an isolated power supply with at least a 100mA current capacity.
-Note that the Super 300 and Super 800 Plus require a power supply that can output at least 120mA.
+We recommend using an isolated, regulated power supply with at least a 100mA current capacity.
+Note that the Super 300, Super 800 Plus, and EQFH require a power supply that can output at least 130mA.
 The Thespian Valve preamp requires a 9V/500mA power source.

 Can I run my pedal at 18V?

-All of our "amp in a box" pedals like the Martyr, Misanthrope, Seventh Son, Marauder, Virge, Vulgar, EQFH, Golden Ratio, TNT, SF72, Super 800, and other pedals are designed to take a 9V power supply and boost it to the correct voltage.
+All of our "amp in a box" pedals like the Martyr, Misanthrope, Seventh Son, Marauder, Virge, Vulgar, EQFH, Golden Ratio, TNT, SF72, Super 800 as well as the EQFH, EQFH Pro, EQ4H Pro, and PMEQ and other pedals are designed to take a 9V power supply and boost it to the correct voltage.
 For the most part, the 9V is converted to a ±15V supply (the equivalent of running your pedals with a 30V supply).
 Other pedals can be run at 18V for more headroom.
 NOTE: older Super 300 pedals with board revisions v4.4 or older should only be run at 9V.
 If you are not sure, please email us!

 What is the Master Effects warranty?